hackatbrown/2021.hackatbrown.org/README.md

 ```
 cd 2020.hackatbrown.org/client
-yarn install
+npm install
 ```

 This will change directories into where the app lives, then install all dependencies.

-Then, run `yarn start` and navigate to http://localhost:3000.
+Then, run `npm start` and navigate to http://localhost:3000.

 If you run into any setup issues, please let the Dev leads know, and we will address it accordingly.
 Of course, always try to spend some time debugging first—it's